 - Coriander Leaves to Garnish

-Step-by-step instructions on how to make Indian style Cauliflower Roast or Bengali Phulkopir Roast
+Cauliflower Roast or Bengali Phulkopir Roast Recipe Instructions

 - Prepping the Cauliflower for roast.
 If you can get yourself small cauliflowers then use them as it is.
 Do not separate the florets but cook the whole cauliflower head intact.
 Otherwise, if you could only get the larger ones then, cut out bigger florets and cook them into this cauliflower roast recipe.